CERTCC/CERT-Guide-to-CVD/docs/variation/index.md

 # 5. Process Variation Points

-*All evolutionary biologists know that variation itself is nature\'s only irreducible essence...I had to place myself amidst the variation.*
+*All evolutionary biologists know that variation itself is nature's only irreducible essence...I had to place myself amidst the variation.*

 *-Stephen Jay Gould*